anayjoshi/cronus/docs/tutorial.rst

     if __name__ == "__main__":
         # specify rate in Hz
-        cronus.set_rate(2)
+        beat.set_rate(2)
-        while cronus.true():
+        while beat.true():
             do_some_work()
-            cronus.sleep()
+            beat.sleep()
             print datetime.datetime.now()

 Forceful Timeout
 ----------------

-Consider the following function
+Several times, I wanted to forcefully timeout some function which relies on third party functions, as the third party functions just don't timeout as they promise!

 .. code-block:: python

     import time

-    def dummy_computation():
+    def third_party_function():
         time.sleep(5)
         return "hello world"

     if __name__ == "__main__":
-        reply = dummy_computation()
+        reply = third_party_function()
         print reply

-If now, say we want to forcefully timeout the `dummy_computation` function.
+If now, say we want to forcefully timeout the `third_party_function` function.
 If this function has been implemented in some other package, we wont be able to change the source of this function.
 Cronus implements a `@timeout` decorator exactly for such situations!

 .. code-block:: python

     import time
-    import cronus

-    @cronus.timeout(1)
+    from cronus.timeout import timeout, TimeoutError

+    @timeout(1)
-    def dummy_computation():
+    def third_party_function():
         time.sleep(5)
         return "hello world"

     if __name__ == "__main__":
         try:
-            reply = dummy_computation()
+            reply = third_party_function()
-        except cronus.TimeoutError:
+        except TimeoutError:
             print "timeout"
         else:
             print reply

+Try reducing the sleep duration in `third_party_function` to say, 0.5 seconds.
+Things would work as you expect!